pibooth/pibooth/docs/sources/start.rst

 ^^^^^^^^^^^^^^^^

-The graphical interface texts are available in 9 languages by default: Danish, Dutch, English, French, German, Hungarian, Italian, Norwegian and Spanish.
+The graphical interface texts are available in 9 languages by default: Danish, Dutch, English, French, German, Hungarian, Italian, Norwegian, Spanish and Swedish.
 The default translations can be easily edited using the command:

 .. code-block:: bash